IBM/terramind/README.md

 ## Challenge

-Already working with TerraMind?
-Submit your use case to the [TerraMind Blue-Sky Challenge](https://huggingface.co/spaces/ibm-esa-geospatial/challenge), a bi-monthly award spotlighting the boldest, most imaginative ways using TerraMind.
+Interested in what is possible with TerraMind?
+Check out the submissions and winners of our [TerraMind Blue-Sky Challenge](https://huggingface.co/spaces/ibm-esa-geospatial/challenge).

 ## Citation